nhsbsa/exemption-checker/README.md

-# NHS BSA Exemption checker prototype

-This prototype can be <a href="https://hwhc-am-i-exempt-2552366ccf4c.herokuapp.com/">viewed in action</a> over on Heroku.

-The password is NHSBSA.

 # NHS prototype kit

 Visit the <a href="https://prototype-kit.service-manual.nhs.uk">NHS prototype kit site</a> to download the latest version and read the documentation.